huanfez/real_multi_robot_ltl_task/README.md

 JAVA 6.0

-Lab old computer (red case one, pw: clemson2015)

 ***
-This is a large project.
-It contains the task planning (automaton-based) with JAVA; and motion planning (Turtlebot3, Khepera II) with ROS.
+This project contains the task planning package (automaton-based) with JAVA; and motion planning package (Turtlebot3, Khepera II) with ROS.
 Each has a folder, i.e., "TaskAllocAut" and "mrs_smp".
 Each folder contains its own read me files. `Please explore into each foler for the readme.md` files.

 ## Package1.
 TaskAllocAut (ouput task plan in a string format)